AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-05-31-premature-optimization-code-first-optimize-later.md

 ## Know What You're Optimizing

 Admittedly, this was quite a long response to what was a very short and simple tweet (that sparked a debate about performance, algorithms, and, I suppose, the meaning of life).
-But I think it's important to understand these concepts well.
-When you do, you realize that writing clean and legible code is more important than obsessing over performance.
+But I think it's important to understand these concepts well—because when you do, you realize that it's more important to write readable, well-tested, and well-documented code.
 It's easy to slip into this performance rabbit hole, with no end in sight.
 You'll frustrate yourself and others.

 Sometimes, developers don't fully understand *what* they're optimizing when they decide to refactor their code.
 I blame this on our industry's tendency to conflate *clever* code with *good* code.
 People also forget that the time complexity of an algorithm isn't measured by the number of lines of code you write.
 Packed within a one-liner could be logic that operates on the order of $O(n^2)$, as we saw with the spread operator.

-At the end of the day, if your input won't realistically grow in size, it doesn't matter which of the original two approaches you take, as long as others can easily read and understand your code.
-I've made my preference clear; yours may differ.
-Either way, take the time to understand the problem you're given and analyze any constraints.
-If you won't run into scaling issues, there's no point in comparing algorithms—just write the one that comes to mind and is easy to understand.

-When you write code—especially front-end code in a language like JavaScript—you shouldn't get bogged down in the details of how well an algorithm performs.
-Only refactor your code if you run into noticeable, measurable performance bottlenecks.
-Otherwise, your time is better spent working on other things.
+When you write code—especially on the front end in a language like JavaScript—you shouldn't get bogged down in the details of how well an algorithm performs, unless you anticipate that it will run into performance issues on production.
+Take the time to understand the problem you're given and analyze its constraints, and optimize your code only if you encounter measurable performance bottlenecks.

-Your goal should always be to solve whatever problem you're given within reasonable time constraints.
-You can always refactor it later!
+Your goal should always be to solve whatever problem you're given within reasonable time constraints since you can always refactor it later.
 But it can be tempting to pursue optimizations out of the gate simply because of how much emphasis is placed on algorithm analysis in our industry.
 This can lead to analysis paralysis, where you waste time comparing different algorithms and arguing with teammates when you could've written a solution in a fraction of the time.

 Don't fall into the premature optimization trap.
 Instead, follow a simple process: